Typing Math in Microsoft Word

 B

-beta (lowercase): \beta followed by spacebar, produces the output $\beta .$
+beta (lowercase): \beta (all lowercase) followed by spacebar.
+Produces the output $\beta .$

 C